Dingle Peninsula, County Kerry

 naomhógs (traditional boats) heading out to sea in search of mackerel.”

 If weather permits, take a ferry to the Great Blasket.
-The beaches verge on the tropical and the insight into gruelling island life until it was abandoned in 1953 is something you won’t forget in a hurry.
+The beaches verge on the tropical and the insight into grueling island life until it was abandoned in 1953 is something you won’t forget in a hurry.

 Of course, the Dingle Peninsula is not just known for its scenery, it’s also famous for its characters.
 Take local man, Tom Crean, Antarctic explorer.
 It was on the icy planes of the South Pole where one of Dingle’s greatest sons made his name.